 Often times, there is only one person who can take responsibility with little possibility of relief, other than by another family member, friend, privately paid sitter, CNA, or nurse.
 These services are available however, they are provided for by the state.

-What do you do when your parent doesn’t even know you are alive?
-You cope and you join support groups.
+According to PersonalLoans.org, “Medicare only pays for medically necessary and acute care, such as a stay of fewer than 100 days in a nursing home, if you meet the requirements.”
+What do you do?
+You cope the best way you know how and when you need help, join support groups, and talk to the experts.
 You research the disorder and you apply what you have learned.
 Mainly, you do what is right for you and for your family.

 Caring for the Elderly with Psychosis

 Truth be told, there’s only so much you can do alone when caring for the elderly parent.
 When it’s too much to bear, it may be time to attempt something different.
-When you and your parent have more bad days, than good days, it’s time to seek other measures.
+If you and your parent are having more bad days, than good days, it’s time to think about other measures.

 If you are having to make this decision, best of luck to you.
 My heart goes out to you.